smithy-lang/smithy-dafny/AwsCryptographicMaterialProviders/runtimes/java/README.md

 - **To create a symmetric encryption KMS key in AWS KMS**, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html).

 - **To download and install the AWS SDK for Java 2.x**, see [Installing the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/getting-started.html).
-- **To download and install the AWS SDK for .Net 3.x** see [Installing the AWS SDK for .Net v3](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/welcome.html)

-## Supported Languages

-- Java
-- .NET
-- Dafny

 ## FAQ